 Free Wi-Fi is available at the Tower.
 Enjoy unlimited free access to the internet whilst you are visiting us.

-For security reasons, we are not able to offer left luggage facilities at the Tower of London.
-Many of the nearby mainline train stations have storage space.Visit London's left luggage guide
+For security reasons, we are not able to offer left luggage facilities at the Tower of London and no large bags will be permitted.Visit London's left luggage guide

 Visits to the Tower will include walking on uneven, cobbled ground.
 Make sure you wear comfortable clothing and shoes.